Corporate Governance Report

 Under its terms of reference, the Audit Committee is responsible for monitoring the independence, objectivity and performance of the external auditors, and for making a recommendation to the Board regarding the appointment of external auditors on an annual basis.
 The Group’s external auditors, PricewaterhouseCoopers LLP, were first appointed as external auditors of the Company for the year ended 30 June 2003.

-As explained in the Corporate Governance Report section of the annual report for the year ended 30 June 2021, the Audit Committee was responsible for conducting an audit tender process on behalf of the Board in that year and, based on the Audit Committee’s assessment of the proposals received from invited audit firms, the Committee made recommendations to the Board.
+The previous audit tender process was conducted, in the year ended 30 June 2021, by the Audit Committee on behalf of the Board.
+Based on the Committee’s assessment of the proposals received from invited audit firms, the Committee made recommendations to the Board.
 The Board considered the Audit Committee’s recommendation and subsequently approved PricewaterhouseCoopers LLP for recommendation to shareholders, for re-appointment as auditors, at the Company’s Annual General Meeting (AGM) held in November 2021.
-This resolution for the re-appointment of PricewaterhouseCoopers LLP as the Company’s auditors was approved by the Company’s shareholders.
+This resolution was approved by the Company’s shareholders.

-This audit plan was reviewed, along with the Committee’s assessment of auditor independence, and was agreed in advance by the Audit Committee.
-Having considered the planning work carried out and the results of the audit of the Group and Company financial statements for the year ended 30 June 2022, the Committee was satisfied that the approach adopted was robust and appropriate and that auditor independence and objectivity could be relied upon.
+The audit plan identified what the external auditors consider to be the key audit risks, the planned scope of work, the audit timetable and also details of how they have assessed their independence to be able to undertake the audit work.
+This audit plan was reviewed, along with the Committee’s assessment of the auditors’ independence, and was agreed in advance by the Audit Committee.
+Having considered the planning work carried out and the results of the audit of the Group and Company financial statements for the year ended 30 June 2025, the Committee was satisfied that the approach adopted was robust and appropriate and that auditor independence and objectivity could be relied upon.
 The Committee is satisfied with the performance of the external auditors and with the policies and procedures in place to maintain their objectivity and independence.
-The Audit Committee conducted a review of PricewaterhouseCoopers LLP’s effectiveness in respect of the audit of the Group and Company financial statements for the year ended 30 June 2022.
-The Committee considered several factors when determining the effectiveness of the external auditors, including: the overall quality and scope of the audit; the audit partner and team; communication and engagement with the Audit Committee and the way in which matters were reported, followed up and resolved; the independence of PricewaterhouseCoopers LLP and whether an appropriate level of challenge and scepticism existed in the audit team’s work.
-The Committee considers that PricewaterhouseCoopers LLP possesses the skills and experience required to fulfil its duties effectively and efficiently and that the audit of the Group and Company financial statements for the year ended 30 June 2022 was effective.
+The Committee considers that PricewaterhouseCoopers LLP possesses the skills and experience required to fulfil its duties effectively and efficiently and that the audit of the Group and Company financial statements for the year ended 30 June 2025 was effective.
 The Committee has therefore recommended to the Board the reappointment of PricewaterhouseCoopers LLP as the Company’s auditors at the forthcoming AGM of the Company.

 Non-audit services provided by the external auditors

-Craneware is an ‘Other Entity of Public Interest’ (‘OEPI’) in accordance with the definition introduced by the Financial Reporting Council and, consequently, the Company’s external auditors are only able to perform a limited number of assurance related non-audit services.
+Craneware is an ‘Other Entity of Public Interest’ (“OEPI”) in accordance with the definition introduced by the Financial Reporting Council and, consequently, the Company’s external auditors are only able to perform a limited number of assurance related non-audit services.

-During the year ended 30 June 2022, as was the case in the previous financial year, the Company’s auditors have not provided the Group or the Company with any non-audit work.
-Details of the fees paid to the auditors for audit services are shown in Note 6 to the financial statements for the year ended 30 June 2022.
+During the year ended 30 June 2025, as was the case in the previous financial year, the Company’s auditors have not provided the Group or the Company with any non-audit work.
+Details of the fees paid to the auditors for audit services are shown in Note 5 to the financial statements for the year ended 30 June 2025.

 Whistleblowing Policy